Dr Qian (Sarah) Gong

 Profile

-I joined the University of Leicester as a lecturer in Media and Communication in 2012.
+I joined the University of Leicester as a lecturer in Media and Communication in 2012 and became Associate Professor in 2019.
+I am now an Associate Professor at UCL.
 Prior to my appointment at Leicester I worked in other UK higher education institutions including the University of Nottingham, University of Sheffield and University of Leeds.
 I also worked in academia and media industry in China.
-As an active researcher working in the field of health communication, I work with the NHS, charitable and community organisations as well as businesses in the areas of COVID-19 vaccination hesitancy, clinical maternity care, maternity and child health, digital health, and smoking cessation and vaping.
-My work has been funded by AHRC/UKRI, ESCR/GCRF, Wellcome Trust and SANDs.
+My research interest is in health communication, and I have worked with the NHS, charitable and community organisations as well as businesses in the areas of mental health/dementia awareness, COVID-19 vaccination communication intervention, maternity and child health, digital health, and smoking cessation and vaping.
+My work has been funded by LAHP, AHRC/UKRI, ESCR/GCRF, Wellcome Trust and SANDs.

 Research